harshapenikalapati7936l/angularInterview/README.md

 5. providers - the array will have the list of services will be required to inject when needed.

 # 2. What are angular components:
-An angular component is one of the building block or key element in angular app.
-A component refers to controlling one part/section of the application.
-These are used for human interatctions and displaying the content.
-In Angular you can create a component by using the @Component decorator in a class file.
-The component will have the below main parts
-1. templateUrl or template
-2. styleUrls
-3. selector.
+An Angular component is a key building block in an Angular application.
+It controls one specific part or section of the UI.
+Components handle user interactions, display data, and contain logic to control that part of the application.
+A component is defined using the @Component decorator and consists of:
+selector: the HTML tag used to insert this component template or templateUrl: defines the HTML structure
+styleUrls: contains CSS or styling info
+A TypeScript class for component logic

-Before Angular 14 a component should be part of a module but after angular 14 you can create standalone components which need not be part of any module and use anywhere in the applicatoin by just exporting and importing.
+Before Angular 14, every component had to be part of an Angular module.
+From Angular 14 onward, standalone components can be created without needing to be declared in a module, making them more reusable and lightweight.